-It has been estimated that around a third of all drugs in development are monoclonal antibodies[7, 8] and as of May 2016, according to the Antibody Society, 55 monoclonal antibody products had been approved in the US or Europe with around four new products being approved per year[9].
-Therapeutic antibodies have been used for a wide variety of conditions such as cancer[10], transplant rejection[11], rheumatoid arthritis[12], antiviral prophylaxis[13] and Crohn's disease[14].
+It has been estimated that around a third of all drugs in development are monoclonal antibodies [7,8], and as of May 2016, according to the Antibody Society, 55 monoclonal antibody products had been approved in the US or Europe with around 4 new products being approved per year [9].
+Therapeutic antibodies have been used for a wide variety of conditions such as cancer [10], transplant rejection [11], rheumatoid arthritis [12], antiviral prophylaxis [13], and Crohn's disease [14].

 Despite the success of antibodies in the clinic, there are a number of problems in developing successful therapeutics.
-As well as high affinity and specificity, antibodies must be non-immunogenic and have sufficiently high bio-availability.
-In addition, stability is important to avoid denaturation and aggregation, not only for long shelf-life and persistent bio-availability, but also because denaturation and aggregation can lead to increased immunogenicity[15, 16, 17].
-Consequently there is still room for improvement in building better antibodies having higher affinity and lower immunogenicity[18].
+In addition to high affinity and specificity, antibodies must be non-immunogenic and have sufficiently high bioavailability.
+Moreover, stability is important to avoid denaturation and aggregation, not only for long shelf life and persistent bioavailability but also because denaturation and aggregation can lead to increased immunogenicity [15-17].
+Consequently, there is still room for improvement in building better antibodies having higher affinity and lower immunogenicity [18].

-Traditionally, producing fully human antibodies has been difficult while antibodies from other species are likely to lead to an immune reponse (the 'Human Anti-Mouse Antibody' (HAMA) response[19, 20], or more generally the 'Anti-Antibody Response', AAR[21]).
-This prevents repetitive administration of the antibody for treatment and may lead to anaphylactic shock.
-Traditional methods for producing monoclonal antibodies[22] do not work in humans[23, 24].
-Techniques such as SLAM[25] allow screening of B cells harvested from peripheral blood, spleen, bone marrow or lymph nodes and, as well as being applicable to non-human species, can be used to identify therapeutic antibody candidates from human peripheral blood.
+Traditionally, producing fully human antibodies has been difficult, while antibodies from other species are likely to lead to an immune response (the "Human Anti-Mouse Antibody" response [19,20] or, more generally, the "Anti-Antibody Response" [21]).
+This prevents the repetitive administration of the antibody for treatment and may lead to anaphylactic shock.
+Traditional methods for producing monoclonal antibodies [22] do not work in humans [23,24].
+Techniques such as the Selected Lymphocyte Antibody Method (SLAM) [25] allow the screening of B cells harvested from peripheral blood, spleen, bone marrow, or lymph nodes and, in addition to being applicable to nonhuman species, can be used to identify therapeutic antibody candidates from human peripheral blood.
 While this can be useful for creating anti-infective agents, the majority of targets are human proteins against which humans do not produce an immune response.
-While the production of antibodies from phagedisplay libraries has been very popular [26, 27], the success of these agents in the clinic has so far been limited.
-Another more recent development is the production of fully human antibodies from transgenic mice^[23] where the antibody repertoire is fully human, but this route is extremely expensive.
-Consequently murine (or other non-human) antibodies are frequently engineered to make them appear 'more human'.
-The process of humanization aims to reduce immunogenicity of non-human antibodies by using human constant and variable regions as an 'acceptor' into which non-human CDRs from the 'donor' antibody with the required specificity are inserted [28, 29].
-However, in general naïvely grafted antibodies do not bind well and some framework residues need to be 'back-mutated' to the equivalent donor residue in order to restore the binding affinity[30].
+While the production of antibodies from phage display libraries has been very popular [26,27], the success of these agents in the clinic has so far been limited.
+Another more recent development is the production of fully human antibodies from transgenic mice [23], where the antibody repertoire is fully human, but this route is extremely expensive.
+Consequently, murine (or other nonhuman) antibodies are frequently engineered to make them appear "more human".
+The process of humanization aims to reduce the immunogenicity of nonhuman antibodies by using human constant and variable regions as an "acceptor" into which nonhuman complementaritydetermining regions (CDRs) from the "donor" antibody with the required specificity are inserted [28,29].
+However, in general, naïvely grafted antibodies do not bind well, and some framework residues need to be "back-mutated" to the equivalent donor residue in order to restore the binding affinity [30].

-Despite the interest in antibodies and the need to engineer them, the range of freely available web-based tools and resources to aid in this process is limited.
-Probably the best known resource is IMGT[31], a comprehensive collection of data and services available over the web.
-There are a number of web-based antibody modelling servers, the performance of which was recently compared in the second antibody modeling assessment (AMA-II)[32].
-These include PiGS[33], (www.biocomputing.it/pigs), SAbPred[34] (opig.stats.ox.ac.uk/webapps/sabdab-sabpred/WelcomeSAbPred.php),
+Despite the interest in antibodies and the need to engineer them, the range of freely available webbased tools and resources to aid in this process is limited.
+Probably the best known resource is the Immunogenetics Database (IMGT) [31], a comprehensive collection of data and services available over the web.
+There are a number of web-based antibody modeling servers, the performance of which was recently compared in the second antibody modeling assessment (AMA-II) [32].
+These include PiGS[†] [33], SAbPred[‡] [34] Rosetta Antibody [35,36], Kotai Antibody Builder[§] [37], and SmrtMolAntibody[¶] [38].
+SAbPred also includes antibody numbering [39] and epitope and paratope prediction.
+Other resources include SAbDab^{††} [40], a database of antibody structures; Tabhu^{‡‡}, a set of tools to aid with antibody humanization [41]; and Digit^{§§} [42], a database of antibody variable domain sequences.